ntchjb/spigot-docker/README.md

 ```
 docker cp mcserver/world spg:/mcserver/world
 ```
 After building the server, it will give spigot.jar which is the server file and spigot-API files which are shaded version and non-shaded version.
-This container may be used to generate server files or create server to play with friends.
+This container may be used to generate server files or create server to play with your friends.

 1. Mount volume
 2. Copy spigot.jar, start.sh and spigot-api to mounted volume